Rio Carnaval, Sambadrome, February 10, 2018

 Each school has 4 or 5 floats-

 The next school can't start until the preceding one has left because they each play their own music.
 We were sitting in the same area as the judges so they performed quite a while in front of us.
 After 3 schools, we decided it was time to go home because it was after 1 am and there were still 4 schools to perform.
 On our way out, we saw lots of performers coming back into the stadium.
 It was very cool to see their costumes up close.
 Once outside, one of the towers on the Frankenstein float fell off and was leaning on power lines.
 Eventually they pushed the tower onto the ground and luckily no one was hurt.
 There could have been some pretty crazy "fireworks".
 We walked home amongst the masses and got to bed at 2.
-I wish we could have but in spite of leaving early??? it was an awesome night!
+I wish we could have stayed for more but in spite of leaving early??? it was an awesome night!